Close

 Conditions

-If you request to defer your entry to LSHTM, we may ask you to re-take your test if your original offer was based on a test which will be out of date at the point of registration.
-Our English language programme requirements and other accepted tests provide details of how long your qualification is deemed valid.
+If an applicant is permitted to defer their entry to LSHTM, we may ask them to re-take their test if their original offer was based on a test which will be out of date at the point of registration.

 All test scores are verified with the issuing body on receipt.
 Any applicant found to have submitted a fraudulent score will have their application withdrawn.

-LSHTM reserves the right to change minimum English Language requirements during an application cycle in-line with any compliance guidance released by the Home Office.
-In the event of a change in Home Office policy which affects entry requirements, the University will notify affected applicants in writing.
+LSHTM reserves the right to change minimum English Language requirements during an application cycle in-line with any compliance guidance released by the UK Home Office.
+In the event of such a change we will notify affected applicants.

 Exemptions